Mailuan languages: Vocabulary comparison

-The following basic vocabulary words are from Thomson (1975) and various SIL field notes, as cited in the Trans-New Guinea database:
+The following basic vocabulary words are from Thomson (1975) and various SIL field notes, as cited in the Trans-New Guinea database.

+The words cited constitute translation equivalents, whether they are cognate (e.g. kuma, uma, tuma for “louse”) or not (e.g. baka, ulim, muruu for “egg”).

 Additional word lists can be found in Ray (1938).

 Evolution

 Mailuan reflexes of proto-Trans-New Guinea (pTNG) etyma are: